SanjnaB/cs103a-cpa02/README.md

 Visit the following link to use the app: https://blooming-forest-16385.herokuapp.com/

 ## Instructions for installing and running app locally
-Make sure to download nodejs and npm from https://nodejs.org Download project from github and cd into directory of choice
+Make sure to download nodejs and npm from https://nodejs.org.
+Download project from github and cd into directory of choice.

 Install the packages with
 ``` bash